SDIRA, QRP, Solo 401k: Precious Metals, Gold, Silver & Coins

 What Is Precious Metals & Coins Investing?

-- Use your Checkbook Control Retirement Account to diversify your portfolio and protect yourself from inflation by investing in bullion and coins.
+- Use your Self-Directed Retirement Account to diversify your portfolio and protect yourself from inflation by investing in gold and silver bullion and coins.

-- Use your Checkbook Retirement Account to purchase and directly control tangible assets that have universal and intrinsic value.
+- Use your self-directed retirement account to purchase tangible assets that have universal and intrinsic value.

-Although investment in “collectibles” by IRAs and QRPs is generally precluded under Section 408(m), Section 408(m)(3) contains carve-outs allowing investment in coins and bullion that meet specific requirements.
+Although investment in “collectibles” by IRAs and QRPs is generally precluded under Section 408(m) of the Tax Code, Section 408(m)(3) contains carve-outs allowing investment in coins and bullion that meet specific requirements.
 These exceptions to rules enable you to create a Gold & Silver IRA, Gold & Silver 401k, or Gold & Silver QRP.

 Permitted coins include: